Churchill magazine

 Market value

-The cost of replacing your vehicle with another of the same make and model and of a similar age and condition at the time of the accident or loss.
+The cost of replacing your car with another of the same make and model and of a similar age and condition at the time of the accident or loss.

 Motor Proposal Confirmation